-What is Chloride (Cl-)?
+What Is Chloride (Cl-)?

 Chloride is an essential electrolyte (a mineral that conducts electricity when in water).
-Chloride is the body’s main anion (negatively charged electrolyte) and represents 70% of the total negative electrolytes [R, R].
+Chloride is the body’s main anion (negatively charged electrolyte) and represents 70% of the total negative electrolytes [1, 2].

 - A healthy mineral concentration, acid level, and electrical balance of the body fluids